kirso/KirillSo.com/src/content/post/2023-annual-review/index.md

 #### Theme:

 I did pretty well with my 2023 goals.
 Hiking the Camino, surprising Maddy, and sticking to Spanish lessons for most of the year were big achievements.
 I didn’t climb as much as I had intended, but I did pick up weightlifting for a bit and really enjoyed that again.
 And I don’t think I built emotional resilience, or at least not at the level I would like to have gotten to.
 But I did weather some big life changes and challenges, so that is really the only way to practice.
+Hell

 ### 2024 Goals

 #### Theme: Take a break

+- Xasdfa as
-- X
+-

 ## Resources